david-yu/leroy-jenkins/README.md

 ```
 sudo more jenkins/secrets/initialAdminPassword
 ```

+### Setup Docker Build and Push to DTR Jenkins Job

 #### Create repo in DTR to push images.
 Otherwise authentication to DTR will fail on build.
 ![Repo](images/repo.png?raw=true)